 After the Comptroller's office has approved a refund claim, we will mail a refund check to the person or entity entitled to the refund.
 Factors such as the timely filing discount, penalties, credit interest or an existing liability can affect the refund amount.

 We will send a refund check unless the claimant is set up to receive refunds by direct deposit.
 If you have not already been set up for direct deposit, contact the Revenue Accounting Division at 512-463-4561 to obtain Form 74-221, Tax Refund Direct Deposit Authorization to initiate the process to receive payments electronically.

 The statute of limitations will not be tolled (does not end) until a refund claim includes all of the required elements.
 The Comptroller's office will notify the claimant of the additional information needed.

 The Comptroller's office will notify the claimant if the refund cannot be granted in full or in part and will identify the reason(s) for the denial.
 The claimant can contest the denial by filing a refund hearing request or a notice of intent to bypass hearing within 60 days of the denial.

-If a refund hearing is requested timely, the Comptroller's office can issue a written demand notice for all documentation needed to verify the claim.
-This documentation must be submitted within 180 days of the date of the demand notice or within 180 days after the date the refund is claimed, whichever is later.
-Documents not timely submitted as requested by the demand notice cannot be introduced as evidence in a refund hearing.
+If a refund hearing is requested timely, the Comptroller's office can issue a written demand for all evidence to support the claim for refund.
+The evidence must be submitted within 60 days of the date of the demand notice or within 180 days after the date the refund is claimed, whichever is later.
+Documents not timely submitted as requested by the demand notice cannot be considered or introduced as evidence in a refund hearing.